burgesslouis/dynamic-investor-sentiment/README.md

 - Trading volume (VOL): 2004

 ### The BW index, unorthogonalised 2018 edition, from Baker and Wurgler (2006).
 We include the original BW index (the version fit from 1965-2018) to compare to our two indices.
-Throughout our paper, this index serves as a benchmamrk to which we compare the incremental impact of our methodological alterations.
+Throughout our paper, this index serves as a benchmark to which we compare the incremental impact of our methodological alterations.

 ## Visual comparison of the data
 ![DE-BW, DE-BW-PR, and BW indices](sentiment_index_comparison.png)